erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 ![Model of a double pendulum in three dimensions with a fixed point of suspension and using projected angles instead of spherical coordinates.
 Note that the lower mass is now a distributed mass with three degrees of rotational freedom, while the upper mass is still a point mass with only two rotational degrees of freedom.](./figures/crane-projected.png){ #fig:crane-projected-angles }

-Given the use of projected angles the cartesian expressions become:
+With the use of projected angles the cartesian expressions become:

 \begin{align}
 x_0 = & 0 \\